 Last night’s vote pretty much removed the middle ground from Brexit.
 The May ‘agreement’ was constrained by the predictable, consistent and appropriate requirement by the EU for its four fundamental freedoms to be respected in any future relationship.
 So there’s a very limited range of Brexit options that can be built around that and which maintain any integration whatsoever with the rest of Europe.
-So anything within shouting distance of the middle ground will look very little different to the motion that was vaporised in the Commons yesterday and would stand about as much chance in any future remix, however and whoever was proposing it.Continue reading Brexit naked…
+Which means that anything within shouting distance of the middle ground will look very little different to the motion that was vaporised in the Commons yesterday and would stand about as much chance in any future remix, however and whoever was proposing it.Continue reading Brexit naked…

 Lots of people seem to be getting their fundaments in a knot over Speaker John Bercow’s decision to allow an amendment to the otherwise procedural vote on the Brexit debate, or rather on the UK’s government’s desperation to avoid a meaningful debate.
 So?
-The bottom line here is that The Speaker is the representative and protector of the interests of The Commons to the government (and monarchy, at times when that mattered).Continue reading Holding power to account
+The bottom line here is that The Speaker is the representative and protector of the interests of The Commons to the government (and monarchy, at times when that mattered).Continue reading Order!
+Order!
+Holding power to account

 1978.
 Easter hols from university.
 I was wandering through my mum’s kitchen – being a student, I was, as usual, in search of anything that could be eaten without dire consequences.
 I was also, just as usually, ignoring the Radio 4 she always had on in the background.
 Except that, this time, the sonorous notes of The Sorceror rang out across the kitchen as I slouched past.
 That stopped me: as a West Coast hippy misplaced in time and space by a decade and a few thousand miles (here I cite my cowboy boots, bell-bottom flares and a fine collection of Jefferson Airplane albums), anything from The Eagles was OK by me.
 But on Radio Four?